db-keli/git-ease/README.md

 git ease
 =======

-This is an open source shell automation script to make using git easier when programming tried
+git ease is my git automation script in shell
+This script makes the use of git easier with the oneline commands it comes with